benthevining/Limes/programs/file_util/README.md

 ### `write`: Write content to a file
 ```
-FileUtil write <filename> <content>
+FileUtil write <filename> <content> [--no-overwrite]
 ```
 Note that the content is given as a single argument.
-If the file already existed, it will be overwritten.
+If the `--no-overwrite` option is given, then an error is raised if the file already existed; otherwise, it will be overwritten.

 ## Dependencies